BecksHookham/Tech_Interviews.md/workshop_questions.md

 ## Junior Developer Interview Number 3

 1. **Motivation**: What motivated you to pursue a career in software development, especially without a formal computer science degree?
-2. **Passion Projects**: Can you tell me about a personal coding project you’ve worked on in your own time?
-What inspired you to start it, and what did you learn from the experience?
+2. **Continual Learning**: How would you go about learning a new language or framework?
 3. **Problem-Solving Enjoyment**: What is it about coding and problem-solving that you find most rewarding or enjoyable?
 Can you describe a moment when you felt particularly proud of solving a tough problem?